AXN-Informatique/laravel-laroute/readme.md

 composer require axn/laravel-laroute
 ```

+In Laravel 5.5 the service provider will automatically get registered.
+In older versions of the framework just add the service provider
-Add the package service provider to your providers array in `config/app.php`:
+to the array of providers in `config/app.php`:

 ```php
 'providers' => [